denraviel/Linux-Cloud-Computing-Lab/Week 4/LAB 4/solution week4 lab4.md

 Download the latest WordPress installation package with the wget command.
 The following command should always download the latest release: `wget https://wordpress.org/latest.tar.gz`

 Unzip and unarchive the installation package.
-The installation folder is unzipped to a folder called wordpress :`tar -xzf latest.tar.gz.4`
+The installation folder is unzipped to a folder called wordpress :`tar -xzf latest.tar.gz`

 To create a database user and database for your WordPress installation Start the database server:`sudo systemctl start mariadb`